Astaxanthin

 By reducing oxidative damage in retinal cells, astaxanthin plays an important role in supporting long-term eye health and function.

-Common Sources of Astaxanthin in Supplements
+Common Sources of Astaxanthin in Supplements for Dogs

 While dogs can get small amounts of astaxanthin from wild-caught fish, supplementation provides a more concentrated and reliable source.
 The most common sources include: